In the previous lesson, we saw how to create a regular expression using literal notation and we created our first regular expression on regex101.com.

 Match

-This pattern matched only the first occurence of code:
+This pattern matched only the first occurence of "code":

-By passing a g flag to the regular expression, /code/g, the pattern will match more than one occurrence, which is also the second occurrence of "code":
+By passing a g flag to the regular expression, /code/g, the pattern will match more than one occurrence of "code":

 Regex/code/g